 |For information on editorial and content changes made since first publication, please consult the change log.|

-Each report as a colophon below the references.
-As a whole the QSR should be cited as:
+Each report has a colophon below the references.

 The Wadden Sea Quality Status Report is supported by